-CME is a leading and only specialized Mathematics institute imparting comprehensive training program to students preparing for one day exams like SSC, BANKING, LIC, CDS, DPSI, CSAT etc. CME has a track record of having the best success rate in the industry for past years.
+CME is a leading and only specialized Mathematics institute imparting comprehensive training program to students preparing for one day exams like SSC, BANKING, LIC, CDS, DPSI, CSAT etc. CME has a track record of having the best success rate in the industry for past Three years.
 This institute is run by professionals who are teachers, managers and have more than 3000 hrs of total teaching experience for competitive exams every year.

 CME is specialized in coaching and tutoring students to prepare for competitive exams – right from under graduation to post graduation to employability related examinations.

 At CME, “we enable individuals to realize their potential and achieve their dreams”.
-This is our core ideology and is firmly grounded on our focus on academic excellence from basic to advance, technically innovative and deep rooted domain expertise built over close two years.
+This is our core ideology and is firmly grounded on our focus on academic excellence from basic to advance, technically innovative and deep rooted domain expertise built over closears.

+CAREER MADE EASY

+We are providing Training for following exam

+SSC( LDC/UDC), CGL, IBPS and SBI PO /CLERK, LIC(AAO/ADO), CPF, CDS, NDA, DSSSB, FCI, DPSI, CPO, CSAT, UPPCS, STATE PSC AND MANY MORE..

 CME the obvious choice - - Exhaustive Course Content - Maximum classroom hours - Over 3 Months Rigorous Training - Multiple Mock Tests and Doubt Sessions - Special need based classes for specific PO exams “Do not try to memorize too many formulas but try toUnderstand basic fundamental and try to develop concepts and short cut tricks to solve questions very accurately and Minimize time for early success...”